 Urban Neighbourhood place type

-Council’s vision for Urban Neighbourhoods is for them to become vibrant, attractive places, characterised by the densest forms of housing within the region.
+Council’s vision for Urban Neighbourhoods is for them to become vibrant, attractive places, characterised by the densest forms of housing within the city.
 They are generally located within easy walking distance of a large range of services and activities and/or frequent public transport services.

 Urban Neighbourhoods are expected to change considerably in the future.
 Changes include: